-Most of our garden design clients want their gardens completely transformed on one go.
+Most of our garden design clients want their gardens wholly transformed in one go.
 But occasionally, clients want to tackle their garden a piece at a time.

 Sometimes it’s down to budget.
 Other times it’s because the garden is large, or the client doesn’t want the disruption of a new garden build taking over their lives.
 Whatever the reason, we’re happy to create a garden in stages.

 In this garden, our client wanted to use the opportunity of having their garden designed to learn about plants and gardening.
 So they decided they wanted to help with the planting work themselves.

 We designed this garden in Packington, Leicestershire, back in 2011, while the client was having their house remodelled by David Granger Architectural Design.
 The outdoor space was severely overgrown, with many trees in various states of disrepair.
-After the weakest had been removed, we were asked to design a scheme for the whole back garden area, which formed over half an acre.
+After removing the weakest, we were asked to design a scheme for the whole back garden area, which formed over half an acre.
 Our scheme was accepted, and we agreed to formulate a plan to stage the construction and planting work.

 The first part of the scheme was the curved, paved patio adjacent to the house.
 The planting around this paving served two purposes – to provide a pleasant view from the house, and to provide screening for the driveway and parking area beyond.
 We achieved this by using ready-grown hedging sections for instant height and planting a herbaceous scheme of flowering shrubs, evergreens and spring-flowering bulbs.